SendiAp/Remaining/README.md

-## What did the shy pebble wish for?
-That she was a little boulder.
+## Why did the teddy bear say “no” to dessert?
+Because she was stuffed.